 GTOCP5 Control System

-We have developed a new control system which combines the precision performance of the Renishaw Resolute Absolute Encoder with the whisper-quiet motion of brushless micro-step servo motors to produce a very accurate observatory-grade mount that can also be set up in just a few minutes in the field.
+Our GTOCP5 control system combines the precision performance of the Renishaw Resolute Absolute Encoder with the whisper-quiet motion of brushless micro-step servo motors to produce a very accurate observatory-grade mount that can also be set up in just a few minutes in the field.
 The mount can be operated manually via the clutches or electronically with the encoder loop providing the pointing and tracking functions.

-- Use of Absolute Encoders means that the mount always knows where the axes are pointing and don't need to establish home on power-up.
+- Use of Absolute Encoders means that the mount always knows where the axes are pointing and doesn't need to establish home on power-up.

 - The mount can be operated manually via the clutches or in full GoTo mode via keypad or external software.

-- Absolute Encoders are dead accurate in slewing, pointing, tracking, guiding.
+- Absolute Encoders are extrememly accurate in slewing, pointing, tracking, guiding.
 Periodic error and backlash, reversal delays in Dec are eliminated.

 - Rapid feed-forward servo loop stiffens the axes against outside disturbances such as cable drag and wind loading.